Research Scholarship for PhD candidates

 The University does not provide additional assistance towards travel or other costs nor does it guarantee employment to the scholar on the successful completion of the programme.

-In some cases, candidates who do not qualify for the Research Scholarship may be considered for a Tuition Fee Waiver instead.
+In some cases, candidates who do not qualify for the Research Scholarship may be considered for a Tuition Fee Allowance instead.
 This will mostly apply to Masters candidates.
 There may also be part-time work opportunities available for application.
 Successful candidates will be informed of such openings.